Skatebolt Breeze II Review

 Hills

 We had some mixed results with this skateboard.
-It climbed a 15% grade hill fairly easily with a fresh battery but we found this performance drastically decreased with lower battery levels.
-After being ridden for around 2 miles or so, this board struggled to make it up any sort of hill — even as low as 10% — dropping its overall score in this metric quite a bit.
+It climbed a 15% grade hill fairly easily with a fresh battery, but we found this performance drastically decreased with lower battery levels.
+After riding for around 2 miles or so, this board struggled to make it up any sort of hill, even as low as a 10% grade.

 Build